UK Tel : 01405 862917

 Unique, rural historical architecture is now severely at risk of being lost forever in Nepal.

 The challenge was to not only endeavour to preserve, but also to create an ongoing legacy.
 A way in which painstaking efforts in restoring some fine examples of Nepal’s proud heritage would also lead to a revitalisation of the local economy too.

 But, it seemed like the usual “business rules” had also been thrown right out of the proverbial window to many.

 Neither Bandipur or Nuwakot were on the “tourist map” of Nepal.
 Even now, most guide books don’t include Nuwakot.
 Who in their right mind would consider creating tourist accommodation where tourists don’t go?

 However, we were conscious that this would only be temporary.
-So, we ensured ongoing local benefit by ensuring that much of the staffing required was drawn from the local community as well as most supplies too.
+So, we maintained ongoing local benefit by ensuring that much of the staffing required was drawn from the local community as well as most supplies too.
 All of this creates a “knock on” effect throughout the locality.

 Life has been breathed back into Bandipur as it is now firmly established as a tourist destination.

 Of course our RHJ tour operations benefit rural Nepal too.
 Not only through the client contribution, but indirectly via employment for guides & porters etc.

 In Nuwakot the involvement with the local community is less visible.
 But, look a little closer and you’ll find that it has still helped create and maintain the only school in Nepal for deaf/mute children.
 As any visitor to Nuwakot will tell you, there’s a certain magic here and all were acutely aware that were it to be over run by tourism, it would not only be too much change, but would take away the essence and magic of Nuwakot.